CoderStein-PT/verbal-buddy/README.md

 - Practice remembering the words you wrote with a timer ticking so you try to improve your speed
 - Describe objects
 - Make jokes in a structured and controlled manner

+### Privacy

+It saves your data only in localStorage.

 ## Tech stack